 - Post-Secondary Credit: Candidates may complete coursework through a recognized and accredited two- or four-year college or university.
 The course title and description must be specific to the credit gap the candidate needs to fill.
 A post-secondary course which grants three semester credits shall be considered equivalent to one year of high school credit in a relevant subject area.

-- High School Equivalency Exam Section: Candidates may complete no more than two subject areas of the GED®, HiSET®, or TASC™ exam.
+- High School Equivalency Exam Section: Candidates may complete no more than two subject areas of the GED® or HiSET® exam.
 A passing score on one subject area of a high school equivalency exam shall be considered equivalent to one year of high school credit in a relevant subject area.

 Candidates may use passing scores from GED® examinations taken in Illinois prior to 2014 toward completion of their credit requirements (note: pre-2014 Series GED® and 2014 Series GED® scores still cannot be combined for completion of a traditional GED®).
+Candidates may also use passing scores from TASC™ examinations taken in Illinois during 2016-2020.
 All high school equivalency scores must be accessed through, and verified by, Regional Offices of Education for the county in which the test was taken.
 Regional Offices of Education will not accept records of high school equivalency test scores brought in by candidates.

 Candidates will be required to return to the Regional Office of Education for their county of residence with transcripts from any adult education or post-secondary courses taken to fill credit gaps.
 Transcripts must meet all qualifications listed above.